The Expanding Scope of AI Safety

 - Robustness: This ensures an AI system can operate reliably and maintain performance even when faced with unexpected conditions, adversarial attacks, or shifts in its environment.

 - Controllability: This involves ensuring that humans can retain control over AI systems, guiding them toward beneficial outcomes and intervening if they behave unpredictably.
+Keeping a human in the loop is a common strategy to maintain this control.

 - Ethicality: AI systems must be designed to adhere to ethical principles and societal values, ensuring fairness, justice, and the avoidance of harm.